ccrawford/CC_G5/README.md

 ##Updates
   ~~UPDATE Nov 2025: You may now select the device from the menu.
 There is only one custom device type (CCs CC_G5).
-It will remember which device type it is when selected from the menu, or use the MF Message "Device Type" to control it from your MF config.
+It will remember which device type it is when selected from the menu, or use the MF Message "Device Type" to control it from your MF config.~~
-  NOTE: The message IDs have now changed to support the single device/dual mode setup.
+  ~~NOTE: The message IDs have now changed to support the single device/dual mode setup.
 Your old .mcc files will not work.
 There is a new Community file set in the Community folder and new sample MF .mcc files in the MF folder.
   Use G5 ROOT CONFIG.mcc for a single device or G5 AIO.mcc for duals.
 The create_dual_g5_config.bat can be used to duplicate the G5 ROOT CONFIG.mcc for dual device.
-However you will need to update with the SN of your devices. ~~~
+However you will need to update with the SN of your devices.~~ I've changed this yet again.
+In general you're a lot better off just setting up two devices and ignoring that feature.

    UPDATE FEB 2026: Want an Airbus ISIS display instead of a G5?
 Check out this repo: https://ccrawford.github.io/CC_ISIS/